juanjo995/ADDRESS/README.md

 Then we build it.

-`cmake --build . --config Release`
+`cmake --build . --config Release --target ALL_BUILD -j 8 --`

 This shall generate the **ADDRESS.exe** file inside the `/build/Release` folder.
 Copy this file to the path containing de shaders and datasets folder and execute it.